 - Victims of Sexual Assaults

 - Suspects during Rape Kit Processing

+- Children

-- Children (Unless classified as a suspect, at which time the officer will comply with departmental policy 44.2.3)
+- Unless classified as a suspect, at which time the officer will comply with departmental policy 44.2.3

+- This does not include the normal response or investigations by officers dealing with persons under the age of 18 (i.e. a school resource officer)

-- Confidential Informants (C.I.)
+- Confidential Informants

 - Hospitals/Doctor's Offices (with some exceptions)

 - Bathrooms

 - Lockers/Dressing Rooms

 - Half-way houses, treatment facilities, sober houses, counseling centers, addiction or mental health treatment facility, or any other similar facility or institution.

 - Strip Searches